brxken128/dexios/README.md

 ## Usage Examples

-To encrypt a file, and show the hash of the original (input) file for verification later on:
+To encrypt a file, and show the hash of the encrypted (output) file for verification later on:

 `dexios -es test.txt test.enc`

-To decrypt a file, and show the hash of the decrypted file (to compare with the hash generated above):
+To decrypt a file, and show the hash of the encrypted file beforehand (to compare with the hash generated above):

 `dexios -ds test.enc test.txt`